curtispuetz/pypp-docs/docs/lang_features/types/dict.md

 ### setdefault

-The setdefault method must be used with a default value (in Python it is optional).
+The setdefault method must be used with a default value (in Python, it is optional).

 ```python
 def pseudo_fn(d: dict[int, str]):